Kuuuube/tablet_binary_data_formats/docs/ptz-x3xx/ptz-x3xx.md

 - MouseFlag = 1 when the report is a Mouse Report, 0 otherwise

-- MarkerFlag = 1 when the report is a Marker Report, 0 otherwise
+- MarkerFlag = 1 when the report is a Marker Pen Report, 0 otherwise

     The marker pen alternates between sending Marker Reports and Pen Reports.